flyway/flyway-docker/README.md

 Flyway ships by default with drivers for

+- Aurora MySQL
+- Aurora PostgreSQL
+- Derby
+- H2
+- HSQLDB
-- SQL Server
+- MariaDB
 - MySQL
-- MariaDB
+- Percona XtraDB Cluster
 - PostgreSQL
+- SQL Server
+- SQLite
 - Sybase ASE
-- H2
-- HSQLDB
-- Derby
-- SQLite

 If your database is not in this list, or if you want to ship a different or newer driver than the one included you can do so using the `flyway/drivers` volume.

 ### Example